MP Estate Planning UK

 Dating and changes

-Dating shows which copy has priority if more than one exists.
+Dating establishes which version takes priority if more than one exists, and helps resolve disputes about revocation.

 RequirementWho it affectsEffect if missing